 Nationwide has evolved since its founding into more than just life insurance.
 Nationwide’s life insurance products are usually sold by their career agents but can be sold by independent brokers.
 These Nationwide agencies typically are focused on property and casualty insurance but will offer Nationwide life and health products to their customers as well.

 This approach to doing business may suit people looking for a more comprehensive service that bundles all their insurance lines together.
 However, this approach does have some drawbacks.
-A property and casualty agent who is more of a life insurance generalist may not have the broader industry expertise than a broker who solely focuses on life insurance may have.
+A property and casualty agent who is more of a life insurance generalist may not have the broader industry expertise than an independent life insurance broker who specializes in life insurance specifically.

-Besides, business models similar to Nationwide’s career model have been scrutinized recently due to perceived conflicts of interest.
-The concern is that career agents can be incentivized to offer higher-margin proprietary products even if another company or product was a better fit for your family.
-Before you work with any financial professional or insurance agent, be sure they are reputable and trustworthy.
+Besides, career agencies have been under the microscope recently due to perceived conflicts of interest.
+The concern is that career agents may be incentivized to offer higher-margin proprietary products when another company or product was a better recommendation for you.
+This type of business model is great for insurance companies, but is it really great for you?

-Nationwide does not publicly display their rates on their website.
-As a result, you would need to reach out to a Nationwide agent or broker in order to get a quote specific to you and your unique situation.
-However, we always recommend that you compare the rates of multiple life insurance companies before you.
+Nationwide does not publicly display their rates so you need to contact a Nationwide agent or broker in order to get a quote.
+Nevertheless, we advise that you compare the rates of multiple life insurance companies before you make a final decision.
+This will give you the knowledge you need to make an educated decision.

-Before you move forward and purchase a Nationwide insurance policy, there is no harm in comparing the rates of other companies.
-Give one of our veteran agents a call or request a free no-obligation quote today.
+Requesting quotes from multiple companies does not negatively affect you and it greatly increases your chances of getting the best deal you can.
+Give one of our veteran agents a call or request a free no-obligation quote on our website.
 A simple phone call could potentially save you thousands of dollars on your life insurance.

 The Nationwide Insurance Company phone number is 1-(877)-669-6877, or you can visit them on the web at the Nationwide website to request a quote.